Abhi1992002/course-gpt/README.md

 # AI Course Generator

-The AI Course Generator is a web application that utilizes the power of OpenAI API, YouTube API, and Unsplash API to generate AI courses.
-It is built using a stack of modern technologies including Next.js, Prisma, Docker, Tailwind CSS, Stripe AI, Digital Ocean, Nginx, Recoil, TypeScript, Shadcn UI, and Next UI.
+course-gpt  🤖 combines OpenAI API, YouTube API, and Unsplash API to enable easy course creation.
+Transform ideas into educational content with AI assistance and rich media integration.

 ![AI Course Generator](./website.png)

 With this application, you can easily create and customize AI courses, making it a valuable tool for both educators and AI enthusiasts.

+## Problem and Solution
+The biggest problem while creating this application was AI uncertainity means not able to get desired output.

+I used the output parser provided by langchain but still its creating issue.

+But still,I only got desired result in 8 out of 10 tries.

 ## Technologies Used